Molecular Notes: Practice

 Obsidian is very well suited to creating a garden of permanent notes.
 But in fields like finance, one must also track ongoing events and examine how certain narratives play out over time.
 This is a task that traditional systems like OneNote, MS Word, or even email threads are actually quite good at because by its nature, event-tracking is more “linear” with the flow of time.

 One of my exploration areas: can we design a system that combines linear event tracking with an interlinked Second Brain?
 I have been exploring some workflows based on Daily Notes (a popular concept in Second Brain circles), but haven’t settled on anything concrete yet.
+There are some tools like reflect.app which aim to solve this but I haven’t really explored them.

 Having published these posts on Molecular Notes, along with my two previous posts on How I Use Notion and How I Read Books, I think I’ve said all that I want to say about productivity tools for the time being.
 Writing about personal productivity always feels somewhat self-indulgent; it inevitably comes down to “this is how I do things – you should do it too!”.